BASIC

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

-people receive messages through dreams.
+Many people receive messages

-They may consist of important information, warnings or even just notices
+of important information, warnings or even just notices that things are going

-books exist about dream interpretation, from very technical textbooks to
+well.
+Many books exist about dream

-popular ones.
-This article is
+interpretation, from very technical textbooks to popular ones.
+This article is meant as a simple

-meant as a simple introduction to this interesting subject.
+introduction to this interesting subject.

-of the books miss some simple ideas, and these are the focus of the
+simple ideas, and these are the focus of the article.
+Paying attention to these concepts and protocols will often

-dreams, in a fun and enjoyable way.
+allow you to interpret many, though not all dreams, in a fun and enjoyable way.

 WHAT ARE DREAMS?

-question has occupied the thought of people and psychiatrists, in particular,
+thought of people and psychiatrists, in particular, for thousands of

-for thousands of years.
-From the
+years.
+From the bible to Sigmund

-subject of controversy and fascination.
+controversy and fascination.

-account for some very amazing dreams that some people have.
-However, it will account for many
+however, would not account for some very amazing dreams that some people

-dreams in which one thinks about subjects that occur during the day.
+many dreams in which one thinks about subjects that occur during the day.

-and registers or reports back what has occurred.
+registers or reports back what has occurred.
 This gives rise to some interesting dreams of flying through

 the air, visiting distant places and people, even going back into oneÕs past or